deepset-ai/dc-custom-component-template/README.md

 For detailed instructions, refer to our documentation on [Creating a Custom Component](https://docs.cloud.deepset.ai/docs/create-a-custom-component).

+## 4. Debugging

+To debug the installation of custom components in deepset Cloud, you can run:

+- On Linux and macOS: `hatch run dc:logs`
+- On Windows: `hatch run dc:logs-windows`

+This will print the installation logs of the latest version of your custom components.

 ### GitHub Actions

 We use GitHub Actions to build and push custom components to deepset Cloud.
 Create a tag to trigger the build and push job.